Table of Contents

 While deciding between a manual, an automatic (suction-side or pressure-side) and a robotic pool vacuum cleaner is the most important decision in the buying process, there are a few other things to consider.

 - Surface Compatibility – While most pool vacuum cleaners can clean any type of pool material, some are designed only for plaster or gunite and won’t effectively clean tile or vinyl.
-Be sure to read the vacuum description before purchase if this is a concern for your pool.
+Be sure to read the vacuum description before purchasing if this is a concern for your pool.

 - Pump Suitability – Most pool vacuum cleaners need to hook up to your pool’s pump to create suction.
 Therefore, you’ll need to ensure your pump’s rating is compatible with any given device before purchase.